 Here in Colorado, fall arrives early every year.
 By Halloween, we’re looking for the first snowflakes!
 It’s also the time to collect those berries off the vines in the yard.
 Dwaine has transplanted some black raspberry vines from house to house and this year we finally got a decent crop.
-Here’s the first of some fall dessert recipes I’ve found while scouring some old cookbooks: Black Raspberry Turnovers.
+With the new crop, I’ve been searching for some new black raspberry recipes, and here’s the first I’ve found while scouring some old cookbooks: Black Raspberry Turnovers.

 Black Raspberry Turnovers

 Ingredients for Dough

 - 1 1/2 cups Unbleached All-Purpose Flour I use King Arthur

 - 1/2 tsp Baking Powder

 - 1/4 tsp Salt